Unicon/shibboleth-tomcat-dta-ssl/tomcat7/README.md

 See [Preparing Apache Tomcat for the Shibboleth Identity Provider](https://wiki.shibboleth.net/confluence/display/SHIB2/IdPApacheTomcatPrepare) for more information.

+Note: This has been tested and works with Tomcat 8 as well

 ## Introduction

 Shibboleth IdPs and SP may communicate directly, as opposed to sending messages via the user's browser, during certain